 Online Databases in the Library

-GIL is Lane Library's online catalog of books and media.
-GIL is an extension of the GALILEO initiative (see below) funded by the Governor of Georgia and the General Assembly to enhance educational opportunities for Georgians.
-GIL is accessible from the link on Lane Library's home page.
-Enhanced access to the library's catalog is provided by GILFind.
-No password is required to search either catalog.
+GILFind is Lane Library's online catalog of books and media.
+GILFind is an extension of the GALILEO initiative (see below) funded by the Governor of Georgia and the General Assembly to enhance educational opportunities for Georgians.
+GILFind is accessible from the link on Lane Library's home page.
+No password is required to search GILFind, but by signing in with an Armstrong username and password, library users can place requests, renew books, and retrieve the GALILEO password.

 GIL Universal Catalog

-The GIL Universal Catalog offers a combined searchable library catalog of all University System of Georgia (USG) libraries.
-If you need books not available in Lane Library's collections, you can search for them in the Universal Catalog and request them from the owning library.
+As of May 26, 2017, there is no longer a standalone GIL Universal Catalog.
+The ability to search all USG libraries simultaneously is built in to GILFind.
+If you need books not available in Lane Library's collections, you can change the GILFind search scope from Armstrong State University to University System of Georgia in the drop-down menu next to the search box.
+If you find books that you want, you can request them from the owning library.
 The requested books are sent to Lane Library or to another USG library, where the requestor can pick them up.
 This service is available to all Armstrong faculty, staff, and students.
 The loan period is 28 days in most instances, with two renewals allowed if nobody else has requested the book(s).
 Some institutions limit the number of books they will loan concurrently to an individual.

 GALILEO is a statewide initiative to improve information access for the people of Georgia through their college, university, school, and public libraries.
 GALILEO leads to authoritative information from scholarly and commercial publishers, resources often not available through standard "web surfing."
 Its 100 plus databases provide access to thousands of periodicals and scholarly journals.
 Over 10,000 journal titles are provided in full-text.
 Other GALILEO resources include encyclopedias, business directories, and government publications.
 Faculty may access GALILEO on campus from their offices or from more than 90 computers within the Library.
 Off-campus access is available to Armstrong-affiliated users via password.
 Armstrong faculty, staff, and currently enrolled students may display this semester's GALILEO password by clicking on the "Access my GIL account" link in GIL or the "My Acount" link in GILFind.
 If you have difficulty obtaining the password, call the Reference Department at (912) 344-3026.